Sales Enablement 101: A Guide For Empowering Your Sales Team

 The benefits of a sales enablement strategy are vast.
 So long as the sales reps within the team are capable and the products or services being sold are valuable.

 1. Better Teamwork

 Sales enablement enhances the team as a whole, not just the best sellers and not just those that need help.
-By implementing sales enablement strategies, companies no longer have to rely on top earners to carry the sales team.
+By implementing sales enablement strategies, as a result, companies no longer have to rely on top earners to carry the sales team.